Real Life Multitouch

 Return to Main Page

-This site is © 2008 and except for fair use it may not be reproduced without my permission.
+This site is © David Friedman and except for fair use it may not be reproduced without my permission.
 Luckily, permission is usually easy to obtain.
 Contact me and we'll talk.
 This blog is typeset in Georgia, Times New Roman, or Times, in that order of priority based on what fonts are installed on your computer, or whatever standard serif font is installed if none of the above.
 The exceptions are the main title, which is based roughly on Baskerville Old Face, and the handwritten parts which are, well, my handwriting.

 Comments